Australia's Qantas delays A380 deliveries in blow to Airbus

-Airbus EAD.PA earlier this year said China had blocked the purchase of 35 long-haul A330s and 10 A380 superjumbos and suspended the purchase of 10 more A330's, as tensions over the EU's Emission Trading Scheme ETS.L flared.
+Airbus earlier this year said China had blocked the purchase of 35 long-haul A330s and 10 A380 superjumbos and suspended the purchase of 10 more A330's, as tensions over the EU's Emission Trading Scheme (ETS) flared.

-The European planemaker has seen $14 billion worth of aircraft caught up in tensions over the scheme, which has also angered countries such as India and the United States.
+The European planemaker has seen $14 billion (8 billion pounds) worth of aircraft caught up in tensions over the scheme, which has also angered countries such as India and the United States.

 Rival Boeing (BA.N) has taken advantage of the row, pulling ahead of Airbus in deliveries in the first quarter.